Here's some information we hope you find helpful about billing of services.

 Can I come in and talk to someone about financial assistance?

-Yes, our financial counselors are conveniently located at the Alfond Center Health in Augusta, the Thayer Center for Health in Waterville and MaineGeneral's Seton Campus, also located in Waterville.
+Yes, our counselors are conveniently located at the Alfond Center Health in Augusta, the Thayer Center for Health in Waterville and the Hathaway Creative Center, also located in Waterville.
+To ensure a counselor is available when you arrive, please schedule an appointment by calling (207) 861-5240 or toll-free (888) 849-6055.

 What is a co-payment?

-It is a set fee a member pays to providers when services are provided.
-Co-payments are applied to emergency department visits, hospital admissions, office visits, etc. The costs are usually minimal.
-Patients should be aware of the co-payment amounts before receiving services.
+It's a set fee paid to providers when services are provided.
+Co-payments are applied to emergency department visits, hospital admissions, office visits, etc. and costs are usually minimal.
+Patients should be aware of co-payment amounts before receiving services.

 What is a deductible?